Upper Limb Bones

 The hand is the smallest, yet probably the most complex region, as it consists of 27 bones.

-These bones are divided into the following groups:
+The bones of the hand are divided into the following groups:

 - 8 carpal bones that compose the root of the hand.